skills/publish-docker-images/.github/steps/1-step.md

 <details>
 <summary>Having trouble? 🤷</summary><br/>

-If the workflow fails, check the "Actions" tab for error logs.
+If the workflow fails, check the **Actions** tab for error logs.
 Common issues include:

 - Incorrect indentation in YAML
-- Typo in registry URL (`ghcr.io`)
-- Missing permissions block
 - Uppercase letters in the image name (Docker requires lowercase)

 </details>